Goshute: Conflict with Mormons

 In 1847, pioneers with the Church of Jesus Christ of Latter-day Saints (LDS Church) settled in the neighboring Salt Lake Valley, and shortly afterwards began to impinge Goshute territory.
 Tooele valley soon became a major grazing ground for LDS cattle owners from Salt Lake to the north and Utah Valley to the south.
-In 1849, the Pioneers starting building permanent structures in Goshute territory, beginning with a grist mill commissioned by Ezra T. Benson.
+In 1849, the pioneers started building permanent structures in Goshute territory, beginning with a grist mill commissioned by Ezra T. Benson.
 Other pioneer families followed and by 1850 Tooele County was established.
 The Mormon encroachment severely interrupted the Goshute way of life.
 Mormons occupied many of the best camping sites near reliable springs, hunted in Goshute hunting grounds, and overgrazed the meadowland, leaving it unfit for sustaining the animals and plants used by the Goshutes.
 Pioneers believed that Utah was a promised land given to them by God, and did not recognize any Goshute claim to the land.

 The Goshutes did not accept the Mormon claim of exclusive rights to natural resources.
 They began confiscating cattle that would trespass onto their property.
 At first the cattle were herded to Utah Valley, suggesting cooperation with the Timpanogos.
 After the Timpanogos suffered the massacres at Battle Creek and Fort Utah, many of the survivors came and combined with the Goshutes, intermarrying and assuming leadership roles.
-By 1851 the Goshutes had confiscated approximately $5,000 worth of cattle that had been grazing in their traditional homelands.
+By 1851, the Goshutes had confiscated approximately $5,000 worth of cattle that had been grazing in their traditional homelands.
 In response, the Mormons sent an army with orders to kill the Goshute.
 The army ambushed a Goshute village, but the Goshute were able to defend themselves without any casualties.
 Later that year, a group of Goshute again confiscated cattle this time belonging to Charles White.
 An army of fifty Mormons attacked the Goshute camp and killed nine Goshutes.

 In April 1851, a group of Goshute confiscated some horses that had invaded their territory near Benson Grist Mill.
 General Daniel H. Wells sent a posse led by Orrin Porter Rockwell to pursue the Goshute.
 They lost the trail of the Goshute that had taken the horses and encountered another group of 20 or 30 people, whom they took prisoner but did not disarm.
-When some of the Indians tried to escape, one was shot by Custer, a non-Mormon member of the posse.
-Custer was then shot by an Indian, who was in turn shot by another posse member.
-All but four or five prisoners escaped, and Rockwell inexplicably executed these.
-The Mormons continued to push further into Goshute territory, and by 1860, there were 1008 non-Indians in the traditional Goshute homelands of Tooele, Rush, and Skull Valleys.
+When some of the captured Goshute tried to escape, one was shot by Custer, a non-Mormon member of the posse.
+Custer was then shot by one of the Native Americans, who was in turn shot by another posse member.
+All but four or five prisoners escaped, those that didn't escape were executed by Rockwell.
+The Mormons continued to push further into Goshute territory, and by 1860, there were 1008 non-Natives in the traditional Goshute homelands of Tooele, Rush, and Skull Valleys.
 With the settlement of Ibapah, the Mormons had completely pushed the Goshutes out of any favored land.